jcai8649/Calculator/README.md

+# Calculator
-A calculator project for finding numbers.
-Will update will keyboard functions in the future.
+A calculator project for finding numbers